sedaprotocol/seda-pricefeed-adapter/README.md

 ## 📄 License

-This project is licensed under the ISC License.
+This project is licensed under the MIT License.
+See [LICENSE](LICENSE) for details.